EndPointCorp/end-point-blog/2013/03/07/streaming-live-with-red5-media.html.md

 <div id="participants"></div>
 ```

-## Stylish Spotlight
+### Stylish Spotlight

-The "Spotlight" component is the larger video of the "talking" person that shows up when one of the smaller previews is clicked. simpleSubscriber.fla is the ideal base for this component:
+The “Spotlight” component is the larger video of the “talking” person that shows up when one of the smaller previews is clicked. simpleSubscriber.fla is the ideal base for this component:

 <div class="separator" style="clear: both; text-align: center;"><a href="/blog/2013/03/07/streaming-live-with-red5-media/image-5.jpeg" imageanchor="1" style="clear: left; float: left; margin-bottom: 1em; margin-right: 1em;"><img border="0" src="/blog/2013/03/07/streaming-live-with-red5-media/image-5.jpeg"/></a></div>

-Subscriber and Broadcaster will respond to the "click" event and call JavaScript function with the video stream name as a parameter.
-The video stream name is just a string like "videoStream_12" denoting the 12th stream accepted by "fitcDemo" application.
+Subscriber and Broadcaster will respond to the “click” event and call JavaScript function with the video stream name as a parameter.
+The video stream name is just a string like “videoStream_12” denoting the 12th stream accepted by “fitcDemo” application.

 In [Broadcaster.as](https://github.com/marinalohova/red5-flash/blob/master/classes/org/red5/samples/livestream/videoconference/Broadcaster.as#L96):